azririch88/MobileAppUIUX/README.md

 <a href="https://bit.ly/2Zd5V9A"><img src="assets/promotional/post-call-surveys.jpg" title="Visitor Survey 2" alt="visitor survey" style="height: 85px !important;width: 150px !important;"></a>
 </p>

-## Day Trading App With Amazing Artificial Intelligence AI with best possible strategy for your Day Trading.
+## Day Trading App With Artificial Intelligence AI with best possible strategy for your Day Trading.
+Tested.
 Message me to know more on how to get this for yourself.

 <p align="center">
 </p>

 ## Number Probability Software Mobile App with Exact Results 99% .
+Tested.
 Message me to know more on how to get this for yourself.

 <p align="center">
 </p>